| Often times as an organization looks at ways to conserve energy for

 happily guiding clients to purchase their most expensive wares as a way

+to help their clients feel "energy conscious".
 Often times, great lengths are taken to increase building "envelope" efficiency,

 such as better glazing, insulation, doorways, etc., however it seems that the